-\begin{proof} This is a direct consequence of the description of the set of the irreducible components of $\bar\M_{g, [m]}(G)$ by the set of the branching data $\bf kr$ as given in \cite{ColMau}, and of Theorem \ref{theo:GoodGAct}: for a given $\bf kr$, one constructs explicitly a $G$-equivariant marked curve as in the proof above. \end{proof}
+\begin{proof} This is a direct consequence of the description of the set of irreducible components of $\M_{g, [m]}(G)$ by the set of the branching data $\bf kr$ as given in \cite{ColMau}, and of Theorem \ref{theo:GoodGAct}: for a given $\bf kr$, one constructs explicitly a $G$-equivariant marked curve as in the proof above. \end{proof}

-We refer to \cite{ColMau} \S 3.2 (resp. \S 3.1) for an algebraic definition of $\bf kr$ (resp. $\bf k$) for families of curves in term of étale cohomology, and examples.
-The reference also contains a discussion about the non-canonicity of $\bf k$ and $\bf kr$ relatively to the choice of a generator $\gamma$ of $G$ and a primitive $n$-th root of unity $\zeta\in\mu_n$.
+For an algebraic definition of $\bf kr$ (resp. $\bf k$) for families of curves in terms of étale cohomology and for examples see \cite{ColMau} \S 3.2 (resp. \S 3.1).
+This reference also contains a discussion about the non-canonicity of $\bf k$ and $\bf kr$ relatively to the choice of a generator $\gamma$ of $G$ and a primitive $n$-th root of unity $\zeta\in\mu_n$.

-In the final \S \ref{subsub:finalProof}, we precise this $G$-deformation result at the level of automorphism groups, which is then a key ingredient to reduce the $\Gq$-action by cyclotomy to the case of stack inertia with no étale factorisation.
+This $G$-deformation result is completed in \S \ref{subsub:finalProof} at the level of automorphism groups of curves.
+This is then a key ingredient to reduce the $\Gq$-action by cyclotomy to the case of stack inertia without étale factorisation.